appwrite/website/src/partials/configure-github-app.md

 ## Manual GitHub app setup {% #manual-github-app-setup %}

-You can create your GitHub app manially by filling [GitHub app creation form](https://github.com/settings/apps/new) with the following configurations.
+You can create your GitHub app manually by filling [GitHub app creation form](https://github.com/settings/apps/new) with the following configurations.

 ### GitHub App name {% #github-app-name %}